obscuremachines/pyMet/README.md

 2. Future Improvement Ideas (please feel welcome to contribute)

-  ⍻ Added:2/18/2014 User defined time signature - counting range via initial prompt.
+  ⍻ Added on 2/18/2014.
+User defined time signature - counting range via initial prompt.
 Ex.
 "How many counts?
 6"        Then the program will cycle through 1-6.
   * Instead of the counts appearing on a new line, they appear in the same spot on one line.
   * Add a stop and start with "spacebar".
   * Add a restart with a single key command like enter.